-STEP programs can be found in many states, each of which has its eligibility requirements and application process.
+STEP programs can be found in many states, each with its eligibility requirements and application process.
 Every state also favors certain types of businesses.
 Idaho’s grants typically go to businesses looking to establish international partnerships.
 Sensing an overarching theme here?

 Illinois Recycling Expansion and Modernization Program (REM)

-Like STEP, multiple states have REM programs, which are meant for businesses that work to improve statewide sustainability.
+Like STEP, multiple states have REM programs meant for businesses that work to improve statewide sustainability.
 Recipients can access up to $250,000, but it’s important to note that this is a matching grant program.
 Thus, to win the grant, you must be able to put up $250,000 (or however much you’re looking for) of your own money as well.

 Iowa Business Development Grant Recycling

-Iowa’s grants tend to go to businesses that create manufacturing jobs or aid the expansion of budding, related industries.
-Some of the state’s grants are even reserved for retail businesses that are improving infrastructure by opening up shop in formerly decrepit buildings.
+Iowa’s grants tend to go to businesses that create manufacturing jobs or aid in expanding budding, related industries.
+Some of the state’s grants are even reserved for retail businesses improving infrastructure by opening up shop in formerly decrepit buildings.
 To view the latest business development grants, visit Iowa’s grants portal.